jamescherti/buffer-terminator.el/README.md

         ;; This can be customized with `buffer-terminator-inactivity-timeout` ;; and `buffer-terminator-interval`.
         (kill-buffer-property . inactive)

+        ;; Call a function that decides the fate of a buffer.
+It returns:
+        ;; :kill    Indicates that the buffer should be killed.
+        ;; :keep    Indicates that the buffer should be kept.
+        ;; nil      Let Buffer-Terminator decide.
+        (call-function . function-name)

         ;; Kill the remaining buffers that were not retained by previous rules (return . :kill)))